coldbishop/astolfo/README.rst

     astolfo "猫宮ひなた" pixiv.net

-Run ``astolfo --help`` for more information.
+Run ``astolfo --help`` or ``man 1 astolfo`` for more information.

 Feature
 -------

+- Strong security courtesy of Argon2_ and BLAKE2_ algorithms
+- Easily generate multiple passwords using the same name and site name
 - Cross platform (GNU/Linux, macOS, Windows)
 - Portable, single binary without any runtime dependencies
-- Strong security courtesy of Argon2_ and BLAKE2_ algorithms
 - Unicode support (UTF-8) for user name, site name, and even the master password
-- Easily generate multiple passwords using the same name and site name
 - Automatic copy of the generated password to clipboard

 .. _Argon2: https://www.argon2.com